 - Play hide-and-seek.

 Simple, but it always works.
 Kids just love hide-and-seek and can play one-on-one or in teams or one-on-everybody-else.
 The first person found is the next “it.”
-There’s even reverse hide-and-seek, where one person hides and everybody else goes to find him.
+There’s even reverse hide-and-seek (sardines), where one person hides and everybody else looks for him.

 - Bake away the boredom.

-Whip up a batch of sugar cookie dough and when it’s time to roll those babies out, you know the kids will come running!
-Cut them out in all shapes and sizes, bake them and later the kids will enjoy frosting and decorating their own creations to take pictures of and eat.
+Whip up a batch of sugar cookie dough and when it’s time to roll it out, you know the kids will come running!
+Cut the dough out in various shapes, bake, then enjoy frosting and decorating your own creations.

 - Play school.

 Another classic, but kids always love this one.
-They can all sit at the dining room table or drag smaller tables out to make desks.
-The kids take turns playing the teacher, and assignments are given using old worksheets or workbooks or just simply by having the kids draw something for the teacher.
+They can all sit at a table or drag smaller tables out for desks.
+The kids take turns playing the teacher, and assignments are given using old worksheets or workbooks or simply by having the kids draw something for the teacher.

-If all else fails, put on one of your exercise DVDs and attempt to work out with the kids in the room.
-They will get a good laugh and you all might get some exercise indoors!
+If all else fails, pull out an exercise DVD (or find a video on YouTube) and attempt to work out with the kids.
+They will get a good laugh and you all might get some exercise.